sithmel/occamsrazor-match/README.md

 =====
 This is the main helper, and can be used to create a lot of different validators.

-These one matches the value in it.
+These ones matches the value in it.
 ```js
 var isFive = match(5);
 var isNull = match(null);